lubuntu-team/manual/source/1/1.2/booting_the_image.rst

-Chapter 1.2 Booting the image
+Chapter 1.2 Booting the Image
 ==============================

 Now that you have the ISO file, you need to put the image on a media device and boot the image for installation.